Skip to Content

 An indication of leaf burns is leaves turning brown and crispy, and these leaves don’t recover.

-For smooth transmission, you need to leave your plant; you must bring the plant outdoors daily for a few hours in the beginning.
+For smooth transmission, you must leave your plant; you must bring the plant outdoors daily for a few hours in the beginning.

-To start with, get the plants outdoors on cloudy days and keep them under shade.
+First, get the plants outdoors on cloudy days and under shade on sunny days.
 The plant’s time outdoors should gradually increase until the plant is fully adapted.

 Also, the transmission process should be slow, taking two to three weeks.
 Remember to keep a keen eye on how the plant responds to this change, and if you notice any leaf burns, reduce the hours you expose the plant.